-In the Bay Area, we are now urged to shelter in place.
-Find additional information on sheltering in place with kids over HERE.
+In the Bay Area, we are still urged to shelter in place with modifications.

-Local and Global Health Departments are strongly recommending social distancing, in order to mitigate the spread of COVID-19 Coronavirus.
+Local and Global Health Departments are strongly recommending staying home and social distancing when out, in order to mitigate the spread of COVID-19 Coronavirus.
 With so many closures and cancellations, parents are juggling extra variables to keep the kids happy and healthy.
-While not a comprehensive list, we've gathered resources and tips to help East Bay families.
+While not a comprehensive list, we’ve gathered resources and tips to help East Bay families.
 In some cases, we have linked to our affiliates for your convenience.

 Please add more helpful tips in the comments!